Course Overview

 Ying Xu

-Ying Xu, originally from Beijing, China, is a four-year Doctoral Candidate within the Department of Human Development and Family Science at Syracuse University.
-Her advisor is Dr. Merril Silverstein.
+Ying Xu, originally from Beijing, China, is a fifth-year Doctoral Candidate within the Department of Human Development and Family Science at Syracuse University.

-Ying’s research interests encompass the intergenerational transmission of parenting, mental health, and trauma.
+Ying’s research interests encompass the intergenerational transmission of parenting, mental health, and trauma, and the longitudinal impacts of Adverse Childhood Experiences (ACEs) on mental health across different life stages.
 Her academic pursuits are driven by a heartfelt desire to contribute to the well-being of children and families, and her ultimate life goal is to provide scientific support to them, with a particular focus on those facing underprivileged and challenging circumstances.

-As the mother of a 14-year-old daughter, Ying finds immense joy in life’s simple pleasures, including listening to music, taking leisurely walks, and watching movies.
+As the mother of a 15-year-old daughter, Ying finds immense joy in life’s simple pleasures, including listening to music, taking leisurely walks, and watching movies.